 If the lyrics won’t scroll on your Amazon Echo Show, you’ve likely got similar problems to the lyrics only staying on screen for a short amount of time.
 This could be a problem with your adaptive brightness settings or your do not disturb preferences.

 Your first stop should be able to do a quick reset on your Echo Show.
-This will get everything back in order and will likely correct this bug.
+This will get everything back in order and will likely correct this bug (turning the power off and on again fixes a range of bugs, including the infamous Echo Show SSL error).

 Some users have also reported that the lyrics won’t scroll if their Internet isn’t sufficiently strong enough.
 This might not be the case however because streaming music and displaying lyrics in real time isn’t the most demanding thing that your Wi-Fi router handles.